JULIELab/jcore-base/jcore-txt-consumer/README.md

 TODO
 ```
 ### Objective
-The JULIE Lab SentenceTokenAnnotator is a UIMA Cosumer (CC).
-It outputs sentences (one per line), tokens (white-space-separated) and adds a POS feature to it's token, separated by the delimiter '|'.
+The JULIE Lab SentenceTokenAnnotator is a UIMA Consumer (CC).
+It outputs sentences (one per line), tokens (white-space-separated) and appends POS information to each token, if avaiable and desired, separated with a designated delimiter (e.g. $ or | or _).

 ### Requirements and Dependencies
 The input of a CC is done via annotation objects.
 The classes corresponding to these objects are part of the [JCoRe Type System](https://github.com/JULIELab/jcore-base/tree/master/jcore-types).
 The output should be a valid txt-file.